sst/guide/_chapters/load-the-state-from-the-session.md

 }
 {% endhighlight %}

-And include the following in the header.
+{% include code-marker.html %} And include this in it's header:

 {% highlight javascript %}
 import { CognitoUserPool, } from 'amazon-cognito-identity-js';
 import config from './config.js';
 {% endhighlight %}

-These two methods are pretty self-explanatory; they load the current user from the session.
-And given a user object they retrieve the stored user token.
+These two methods are pretty self-explanatory.
+In `getCurrentUser`, we use the Cognito JS SDK to load the current user from the session.
+And in `getUserToken`, we retrieve the user token given a user object.

 ### Load User Token in to the State

-We want to ensure that when they user refreshes the app, we load the user token from the session.
+We want to ensure that when the user refreshes the app, we load the user token from the session.
 We are going to do this in `componentWillMount`.
-And since `getUserToken` is going to be called async; we need to ensure that the rest of our app is only read to go after this has been loaded.
+And since `getUserToken` is going to be called async; we need to ensure that the rest of our app is only ready to go after this has been loaded.

-To do this, let's add a flag to our `App` state called `isLoadingUserToken`.
-The initial state in our contructor should look like the following.
+{% include code-marker.html %} To do this, let's add a flag to our `src/App.js` state called `isLoadingUserToken`.
+The initial state in our constructor should look like the following.

 {% highlight javascript %}
 this.state = {